 Portability – Once your assignment comes to an end in Singapore and you move to another country, you should be able to take your health insurance plan with you so that you can continue to be covered in the new country.

 Renewability – Choose the right insurance company that guarantees the renewal of its health insurance plans, safeguarding your health insurance from being cancelled.

-International Health Insurance for Expats
+International Health Insurance for Expats in Singapore

 A more popular and preferred option for globally mobile expats is international health insurance.
 International health insurance plans tend to be not geographically specific, meaning that you can live anywhere and still be eligible for medical treatment.

 An international plan tends to have very high levels of coverage with no sub-limits or capping, so you can choose the hospital you go to and the surgeon you are treated by.
 Fundamentally, an international plan has much better coverage and gives you a lot more choice.